ESD Diploma

 - Kellerwald-Edersee Nature Park

-Under the aspects of "regionality" and "seasonality", the children are to be taught the basics about corresponding foods and their influence on climate as well as nature.
-For example, instead of the hip Chia seeds, which travel all the way from South America, we have the equally healthy and delicious flax seeds here in Germany.
+Under the aspects of "regionality" and "seasonality", the children are to be taught the basics about corresponding foods and their influence on the climate as well as nature.
+For example, instead of the hip Chia seeds that come all the way from South America, we have the equally healthy and delicious linseeds here in Germany.

 Many extracurricular educational partners are available to implement this module.

-At Hessenstein Castle, the students explore the origins of our food and the concepts of "seasonality" and "regionality".
-On the hobo stove they can process fresh vegetables and cook their own soup.
+At Hessenstein Castle, the students will learn about the origin of our food and the concepts of seasonality and regionality.
+On the hobo cooker they can process fresh vegetables and make their own soup.

 The nature park guides of the Kellerwald-Edersee Nature Park offer exciting guided tours on herbs and mushrooms.
 Diemelsee Nature Park facilitates exciting nature experience tours where children can explore selected topics depending on the season.

-The Bezirkslandfrauenverein Waldeck (Waldeck District Rural Women's Association) offers the "Ernährungsführerschein" (nutrition guide) for elementary school classes.
-An educational consultant who works for the "Netzwerk für Toleranz Waldeck-Frankenberg" (Network for Tolerance Waldeck-Frankenberg), among others, offers workshops for pupils on the topics of ecological vs. conventional agriculture, soil and food waste.
-As a result, global and local consequences of eating habits can be recognized and realistic options for action can be formed.
+The Bezirkslandfrauenverein Waldeck (Waldeck District Rural Women's Association) offers the "Ernährungsführerschein" (nutrition licence) for primary school classes.
+An educational consultant who works for the "Network for Tolerance Waldeck-Frankenberg" offers workshops for pupils on the topics of organic vs. conventional agriculture, soil and food waste.
+As a result, global and local consequences of eating habits can be recognised and realistic options for action can be formed.

 Module 8: Energy transition and power supply